chrthomsen/pygrametl/docs/quickstart/beginner.rst

 .. code-block:: python

-    # An instance of Dimension is created for each dimension in the data
+    # An instance of CachedDimension is created for each dimension in the data
     # warehouse.
+CachedDimension uses a local cache to significantly reduce the
+    # number of requests issued to the RDBMS.
+CachedDimension should generally
+    # be used instead of Dimension unless the higher memory consumption causes
-For each dimension, the name of the database table, the
+    # problems.
+For each dimension, the name of the database table, the table's
-    # table's primary key, and the table's non-key columns (attributes) are
+    # primary key, and the table's non-key columns (attributes) are given.
+In
-    # given.
-In addition, for the location dimension the subset of the
+    # addition, for the location dimension the subset of the attributes that
-    # attributes that should be used to lookup the primary key are given.
-As
+    # should be used to lookup the primary key are given.
+As mentioned in the
-    # mentioned in the beginning of this guide, using named parameters is
+    # beginning of this guide, using named parameters is strongly encouraged
-    # strongly encouraged
-    book_dimension = Dimension(
+    book_dimension = CachedDimension(
             name='book',
             key='bookid',
             attributes=['book', 'genre'])

-    time_dimension = Dimension(
+    time_dimension = CachedDimension(
             name='time',
             key='timeid',
             attributes=['day', 'month', 'year'])

-    location_dimension = Dimension(
+    location_dimension = CachedDimension(
             name='location',
             key='locationid',
             attributes=['city', 'region'],